 I can confirm that London Borough of Barnet holds the information you requested.
-However, we consider that the following exceptions apply to some of the information requested.
-The remaining information is not withheld and is below
+However, we consider that the following exceptions apply to all of the information requested.

 R12 (5) (e) Industrial commercial information

 The Council considers that Regulation 12(5)(e) of the Environmental Information Regulations 2004 applies and that disclosure of advice given at pre-application stage, prior to determination of the subsequent planning application, could adversely affect the Council's ability to provide pre-application advice on future development projects.